 Celebrate Earth Day with this fun, at home service experience from the Columbus Foundation!
 Access it here.

 Gardening and Nutrition Education Activities Looking for new, fresh and fun activities to do at home?
 We have you covered!
 Dr. Amy Acton, former Ohio Department of Health director, recommends getting outdoors and spending time gardening.
 “We need to get people outside doing the thing that is great for mental health.
 We can also be sharing some of those plants, doing some of that gardening, getting out of doors, single handedly can be alone.
 Being out there in nature is going to help you feel better,” said Dr. Acton.
-Below is a list of Farm to School activities that have been adjusted to fit the current lifestyle- have fun taking Farm to School home! #1 Plant A Seed Day: The at-home […]
+Below is a list of Farm to School activities that have been adjusted to fit the current lifestyle- have fun taking Farm to School home! #1 Plant A Seed Day(PDF)Links to […]

 Join in the Farm to School fun with Stark County!
 Starting May 11, you can follow along on virtual farm field trips across the county or watch a recorded trip on the Stark County Farm to School website.